 Key Stats

-The company assigns a dedicated group of drivers to service their business.
-In fact, they have a driver pool that is cross-trained for each account.
-They also cycle their equipment monthly to maintain modern fleets on the road and to offer used equipment for sale or lease.
+The company assigns a dedicated group of drivers to service its business.
+In fact, it has a driver pool that is cross-trained for each account.
+It also cycles its equipment monthly to maintain modern fleets on the road and offers used equipment for sale or lease.

 7. Melton Truck Lines